kuzfix/LightSoakFW-Python/README.md

 - Validity of the commands in *config.py* is **not** checked.
 It is expected that user inputs only valid and correct commands.
 Failure to do so might result in undefined behaviour.
 It is highly recomended to test every command in standalone operation
 - In case of issues, reviewing *serial_log.txt* is a good practice.
 - If an exception is raised during execution or the keyboard interrupt is triggered (user presses *ctrl+c*), this code will attempt to disable temperature control and reboot the hardware to stop the sequence.

+### Temperature control
+Temperature control is done by a TEC-1091 module mounted to the main board.
+To use it with this Python software, it needs to be connected by a sepparate USB cable and the serial port specified in the *config.json* file.
+If the module is not connected, set temperature target to *"False"*.

 ### Database structure

 Data is saved into a SQLite database.
 It consists of three tables: